PhD Dissertation Analysis Writing

 Dissertation Analysis Writing

 The presentation is an important aspect of a high-quality PhD dissertation analysis chapter.
 While PhD students may face certain challenges in representing large volumes of data, the use of graphs, charts, diagrams, and tables can help them present data in a succinct manner.
 Remember that you should always keep your reader in mind when writing your analysis chapter.
-Make sure to assess the clarity of your data and findings from the perspective of those who may not be familiar with your research.
+Make sure to assess the clarity of your data and findings from the perspective of those who may not be familiar with your PhD research.

 Discuss your findings